 Golimumab (brand name Simponi) is a human IgG1 monoclonal antibody derived from immunizing genetically engineered mice with human TNFα.
 It is a full-size antibody with a molecular mass of approximately 150 kilodaltons that exhibits multiple glycoforms.
 The drug binds and inhibits soluble and transmembrane human TNFα.
 The product was originally isolated from a hybridoma clone produced by HuMab (Medarex) transgenic mice that had been immunized with human TNFα.
 The golimumab-secreting clone was selected after being assayed for human light and heavy chains, and for TNFα-binding.
 The commercial product is produced in a recombinant cell line cultured by continuous perfusion.
 Golimumab was approved in the US and Canada in April 2009 as a treatment for rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis.
 The product was developed by Centocor and Janssen Pharmaceutical KK, in collaboration with Schering-Plough and Mitsubishi Tanabe Pharma.
 Large, double-blind randomized controlled trials in patients with rheumatoid arthritis have shown that golimumab in combination with methotrexate was more effective than methotrexate alone.
 When clinically indicated, golimumab is estimated as a moderate cost-effective treatment option.
 National Institutes for Health and Care Excellence (NICE) stated that treatment with golimumab is not recommended for RA patients who have failed prior TNFi treatment.
-Unlike other TNFi treatments such as adalimumab and certolizumab pegol, there have been no reported cases of drug-induced lupus-like syndrome (DILS).
+Unlike other TNFi treatments such as certolizumab pegol, there have been no reported cases of drug-induced lupus-like syndrome (DILS).

 Autoimmune inflammatory diseases affect approximately 7.6-9.4% of the world population, especially among the young and middle-aged women.
 Frequently accompanied by severe and chronic morbidity, autoimmune diseases are also leading causes of death all around world.
 Excessive and prolonged activation of immune cells, such as T and B lymphocytes, and overexpression of the master pro-inflammatory cytokine tumor necrosis factor alpha (TNF), together with other mediators play a central role in the pathogenesis of autoimmune inflammatory responses in rheumatoid arthritis inflammatory bowel disease, Crohn’s disease, and ankylosing spondylitis.
 Tumor necrosis factor (TNF), a pleiotropic cytokine mainly produced by activated macrophages, modulates a wide range of biological functions in multiple tissues and organs.
 Besides its effects on tumor cell death, TNF is a key mediator of both acute and chronic inflammation that serves a key role in the pathogenesis of a variety of immunological diseases.
 As majority of TNF-α blockers, Golimumab inhibits soluble and transmembrane forms of TNF-α binding to their specific receptors and blocking in consequence their bioactivity.
 Furthermore, Golimumab neither bind nor inhibit other members of TNF-α such as the lymphotoxin (TNF-β) Competing with TNF-α receptors, Golimumab regulates TNF-α pro-inflammatory cytokines essentially produced by activated macrophages.
 Golimumab has also the power to fix complement inducing cell lysis and to participate in immune responses implicating antibody-dependent cell cytotoxicity function.
 Following Golimumab therapy, numerous positive responses related to RA disease cure were obtained, such as reductions in levels of C-reactive protein (CRP), IL-6, MMP-3, ICAM-1, and VEGF.